zjjerica/WHU-OHS-Pytorch/README.md

 ## Code
 Pytorch toolbox for large-scale hyperspectral image classification using WHU-OHS dataset.
 The deep network models will be updated continuously.

+Update:

+2024.3.11 Example code for transfer learning from WHU-OHS dataset to public hyperspectral datasets is updated.
+See the "transfer" folder.

 Deep network models:

 **1D-CNN**: W. Hu, Y. Huang, L. Wei, F. Zhang, and H. Li, “Deep Convolutional Neural Networks for Hyperspectral Image Classification,” J. Sensors, vol. 2015, p.
 12, 2015.